AoIP: garbled RTP in call following a call to an unreachable subscriber

 |<----------- Channel Activation ---------------| | |---------- Channel Activation Ack ------------>| | |------------ Assignment Command -------------->| | |------------- Release Complete --------------->| | #96 | |------------ DTAP/ Release Complete ---------->| The MSC should send a clear comande here? |----------- Establish Indication ------------->| | |------------ Assignment Complete ------------->| | |<--------------- Release Req ------------------| | |<------------- ip.access CRCX -----------------| |

-#11 Updated by dexter about 1 year ago
+#11 Updated by dexter over 1 year ago

 - File fixed_msc.log fixed_msc.log added